World’s No. 2 Memory Chip Maker SK Hynix Reports Surprise Profit

 Russia Says Ukraine Downed Plane Carrying Prisoners for Swap

-The world’s No. 2 maker of memory chips reported an operating profit of 346 billion won ($259 million) in the December quarter, compared with analyst estimates for a 169.9 billion won loss.
-Revenue climbed to 11.3 trillion won, beating the highest forecast.
+The world’s No. 2 maker of memory chips reported an operating profit of 346 billion won ($259 million) in the December quarter, beating analyst estimates for another loss and logging its first operating profit in five quarters on a 47% jump in revenue.
+Its shares however slid 2% in Seoul, giving up a sliver of the near-90% it gained over 2023.

 The company, which in December became South Korea’s second-most valuable, is the leader in high-bandwidth memory chips that work alongside Nvidia Corp.’s AI accelerators, used extensively in the training of AI.
 Investors are pinning their hopes on generative AI driving demand for servers that require more next-generation DRAM, or DDR5.